AndyObtiva/glimmer/README.md

 end
 ```

+### log_excluded_keywords

+This just tells Glimmer whether to log excluded keywords or not (at the debug level).
+It is off by default.

 ## Glimmer Style Guide

 - Widgets are declared with underscored lowercase versions of their SWT names minus the SWT package name.